Variational Inference with Coverage Guarantees in Simulation-Based Inference: Background

 \subsection{Variational Inference}

 Bayesian methods aim to sample the posterior distribution $\mathcal{P}(\Theta \mid X)$, typically using either MCMC or VI.
 VI has risen in popularity recently due to how well it lends itself to amortization.
-Given an observation $X$, variational inference transforms the problem of posterior inference into an optimization problem by seeking a minimizer
+Given an observation $X$, variational inference transforms the problem of posterior inference into an optimization problem by seeking

 where $D$ is a divergence and $q_{\varphi}$ is a member of a variational family of distributions $\mathcal{Q}$ indexed by the free parameter $\varphi$.
-Normalizing flows have emerged as a particularly apt choice for $\mathcal{Q}$, as they are highly flexible and perform well empirically \cite{rezende2015variational, agrawal2020advances}.
+Normalizing flows have emerged as a particularly apt choice for $\mathcal{Q}$, as they are highly flexible and perform well empirically \citep{rezende2015variational, agrawal2020advances}.
 Amortized variational inference expands on this approach by training a neural network to approximate $\varphi^*(X)$.
 This leads to a variational posterior approximator $q(\Theta\mid X)=q_{\varphi^*(X)}(\Theta)$ that can be rapidly computed for any value $X$.
 The characteristics of $\varphi^*$ depend in part on the variational objective, $D$.
-For instance, using a reverse-KL objective, i.e. $D_{KL}(q_{\varphi}(\Theta) || \mathcal{P}(\Theta\mid X))$, is known to produce mode-seeking posterior approximations, whereas using a forward-KL objective, i.e. $D_{KL}(\mathcal{P}(\Theta\mid X)||q_{\varphi}(\Theta))$, encourages mode-covering behavior \cite{pml2Book}.
-Popular variational objectives include the Forward-Amortized Variational Inference (FAVI) objective \cite{ambrogioni2019forward} (also known as the ``sleep-phase'' objective in Reweighted Wake-Sleep \cite{bornschein2014reweighted}), the Evidence Lower Bound (ELBO), and the Importance Weighted ELBO (IWBO) \cite{burda2015importance}.
+For instance, using a reverse-KL objective, i.e. $D_{KL}(q_{\varphi}(\Theta) || \mathcal{P}(\Theta\mid X))$, is known to produce mode-seeking posterior approximations, whereas using a forward-KL objective, i.e. $D_{KL}(\mathcal{P}(\Theta\mid X)||q_{\varphi}(\Theta))$, encourages mode-covering behavior \citep{pml2Book}.
+Popular variational objectives include the Forward-Amortized Variational Inference (FAVI) objective \citep{ambrogioni2019forward, bornschein2014reweighted}, the Evidence Lower Bound (ELBO), and the Importance Weighted ELBO (IWBO) \citep{burda2015importance}.